Bocchio01/CFD_Simulation_Engine/README.md

 ## Problem statement

 The problem consists in a square cavity with a lid moving at a constant velocity.
-The flow is incompressible and the Reynolds number is low. **Navier-Stokes** equations and the **pressure-velocity coupling** are used to solve the problem.
+The flow is incompressible and Reynolds number is low (Re < 1000).
+**Navier-Stokes** equations and the **pressure-velocity coupling** are used to solve the problem.

 ## Methods and schemes